AdobeDocs/analytics-platform.en/help/connections/manage-connections.md

   +++ Detail breakdown

-  You can use the **[!UICONTROL Detail breakdown]** table to view detailed metrics by connection, dataset, sandbox, and tags/
+  You can use the **[!UICONTROL Detail breakdown]** table to view detailed metrics by connection, dataset, sandbox, and tags.
+Datasets are reported using ids instead of names, as dataset names can be modified during a reporting period.

   * To change the breakdown, select a combination for **[!UICONTROL View by]** and B**[!UICONTROL Breakdown by]**.